GiftySoftDev/GiftinTech/README.md

 - 💞️ I’m looking to collaborate on team projects
 - 📫 How to reach me egbonyigiftvicky@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: One other thing that I enjoy doing other than coding is swimming.
+- ⚡ Fun fact: One other thing that I enjoy doing other than coding is swimming, binge-watching Kdramas and animations.

 <!---
 GiftinTech/GiftinTech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.